-An example invocation of running the script (called from the host model's top level directory) would be:
+So, the simplest possible invocation of the script (called from the host model's top level directory) would be:

-'''

-./ccpp/framework/scripts/ccpp_prebuild.py \
+''' ./ccpp/framework/scripts/ccpp_prebuild.py --config ./ccpp/config/ccpp_prebuild_config.

---config=./ccpp/config/ccpp_prebuild_config.py \

---suites=FV3_GFS_v15p2 \

---debug

-'''
+→py [--debug] '''

-which uses a configuration script located at the specified path.
+which assumes a dynamic build with a configuration script located at the specified path.
 The debug option can be used for more verbose output from the script.

-The SDF(s) must be included and specified using the --suites command-line argument.
+For a static build (described above), where the CCPP-Framework and the physics libraries are statically linked to the executable and a set of one or more suites are defined at build-time, the --suites and --static options must be included.
+The SDF(s) should be specified using the --suites command-line argument.
 Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the CCPP.
-An example of a build using two SDFs is:
+Unless the --static command-line argument is used with the script, it will assume dynamically linked libraries.
+An example of a static build using two SDF(s) is:

-'''

-./ccpp/framework/scripts/ccpp_prebuild.py \
+''' ./ccpp/framework/scripts/ccpp_prebuild.py --config=./ccpp/config/ccpp_prebuild_config.

---config=./ccpp/config/ccpp_prebuild_config.py \
+→py --static \

 --suites=FV3_GFS_v15p2,FV3_GFS_v16beta

 '''